-3. Take the meat out of the pan, and throw in the onion, garlic, and jalapeno.
-Stir fry until tender and onions are translucent.
+3. Remove the protein from the pan and throw in the onion, garlic, and jalapeños.
+Stir fry until tender and the onions are translucent.
 Don’t burn the garlic!
-(I often come dangerously close to burning the garlic because I like the stove on HIGH.)

-4. Add the meat back into the pan and add the spices.
-Stir fry ’til fragrant; about a minute.
+4. Add the protein back into the pan and toss in the spices.
+Stir fry until fragrant; about 30 seconds.

 5. Add the coconut milk and basil leaves.
 Simmer until the meat is cooked through and the sauce thickens a bit.

-Also really nice with sliced fresh tomatoes and sliced cucumbers on the side.
-Bonus points if you squeeze lemon juice over them and top with chopped fresh parsley.
+This is also really nice with sliced fresh tomatoes and sliced cucumbers on the side.
+Bonus points if you squeeze lime or lemon juice over them and top with chopped fresh parsley.

 Post a comment